-• Halcyon Hot Springs sits on the waterfront of Upper Arrow Lake
+Halcyon Hot Springs sits on Upper Arrow Lake and features two decks with hot mineral pools

-The Upper Arrow Lake and surrounding area is a prime location for a variety of summer and winter outdoor activities.
-While visiting the resort you can enjoy boat tours, hiking, mountain biking, fishing, kayaking, paddle boarding, whitewater rafting, golf, horseback riding, ATV riding, skiing, ice fishing, and dog sledding.
+The Upper Arrow Lake area offers a wide range of outdoor activities year-round, including boating, hiking, mountain biking, fishing, kayaking, paddle boarding, whitewater rafting, golf, horseback riding, ATV riding, skiing, ice fishing, and dog sledding.

 Brief History

-In 1890 the first hot spring sanatorium was built by Captain Sanderson.
-The building was constructed along with wooden pipes transferring hot mineral water from the source.
+In 1890, Captain Sanderson built the first hot spring sanatorium on the site, including wooden pipes to carry mineral water from the source.

-In the late 1890s ownership changed and the property was greatly enhanced including the construction of a water bottling plant for shipping water to the USA and UK.
+By the late 1890s, ownership changed hands, and the property was significantly expanded, including the construction of a water bottling plant that shipped mineral water to the United States and the United Kingdom.

-In 1924 due to World War 1 and Prohibition, the owner decided to get rid of the resort so it was purchased by White Cross Society under the oversight of General Frederick Burnham.
-Burnham renovated existing structures and built new hot baths and cottages.
-Because of the great depression, the resort started declining.
+In 1924, during the post–World War I period and Prohibition, the resort was sold to the White Cross Society under the oversight of General Frederick Burnham.
+Burnham renovated existing buildings and added new bathhouses and cottages.
+However, the resort later declined during the Great Depression.

 Halcyon Hot Springs | Facts